WashingtonYandun/W/README.md

 # W

 W is an interpreted programming language that is designed to be simple and easy to use.
 It's a high-level language that is designed to be easy to read and write.
-It's statically typed and has a simple syntax like Python but with obligatory type annotations.

 ## Considerations